-Termination benefits are recognized as a liability charged to income on the earlier of the following dates:
+Termination benefits are recognized as a liability charged to profit or loss on the earlier of the following dates:

 - When the Bank formally informs the employee of its decision to remove him/her from employment. - When provisions are recognized for restructuring costs for a Bank subsidiary or business involving the payment of termination benefits.